prabakaranc98/do-themath-Logs/README.md

 # do-the-math — Logs

+---

+# Rememeber : <poor charlie's - take simple, take it seriously> . so we will bet on math, theory and science - take smaller but essential conepts and learn and practice...

 A tiny, stubborn commitment to mathematical fluency.
 This repo tracks a daily loop of **Read → Exercise → Code** across the math that powers AI/ML/DS: probability, calculus/analysis, linear algebra, optimization, information theory, and the math in my current courses—**causal inference**, **probabilistic machine learning**, and **reinforcement learning algorithms**.

 ## Week 1 - Oct 2025